Leon-Yu0320/BTI-Plant-phenotyping/README.md

 Usage : sh code/1_BULK_IMAGES.sh -d DESIGN_TABLE -t EXPERIMENT_TYPE -m MODE

   -d [Table] < /path/to/experimental design table stored, refer manual for details of each type of experiments>
   -t [String] < type in one of the three experiment types: "MULTI_PLANT" or "SIDE_VIEW" >

-  -m [String] < type in one of the two modes: "SAMPLE","ALL" DEFAULT: ALL>
+  -m [String] < type in one of the two modes: "SAMPLE","ALL" DEFAULT: "ALL">
   -h Show this usage information
 ```
 **Refer to the following information to prepare an experimental design table for different types of analysis**